Who would have believed that a Facebook-owned app could become home to more than 300 million active users?

 New research found that Instagram users love to shop.
 Sadly, you’ll discourage many of them from purchasing your product, if your content isn’t unique or engaging.

 Nobody likes duplicate content online – not users and certainly not Google.

 Instagram is no different.
-Its users want to see something new.
+Every Instagram follower wants to see something new.

 Don’t be lazy.
 Instead of resharing a photo that you took while camping, take another shot while you’re working, for example.

 As long as it’s relevant to your goal, you’ll be fine.